Monitor Websites from AI Agents: PageCrawl MCP Server Guide

 AI coding assistants like Claude and Cursor are changing how developers interact with tools.
 Instead of switching between dashboards, terminals, and browser tabs, you describe what you need and the agent handles the rest.
 Website monitoring is a natural fit for this workflow.
 You should be able to ask "what changed on my competitor's pricing page this week?" and get an answer without opening a separate app.

 PageCrawl is the only dedicated web monitoring tool with a purpose-built MCP (Model Context Protocol) server.
-This means Claude Code, Cursor, Windsurf, and any MCP-compatible AI tool can create monitors, check for changes, review diffs, and manage your monitoring setup through conversation.
+This means Claude, Claude Code, Cursor, ChatGPT, OpenClaw, and any MCP-compatible AI tool can create monitors, check for changes, review diffs, and manage your monitoring setup through conversation.
+Creating monitors works on every plan, including Free.

 This guide covers what the MCP server can do, practical examples, and how to set it up.